quciet/ifs_autotune/README.md

 pytest -q
 ```

-## Stubbed IFs run

-`POST /ifs/run` with a JSON body (e.g. `{ "parameters": { "tfrmin": 1.5 } }`) returns a `run_id`, a toy metric, and a fake output.
+---

 ## Current status

-As of now, the BIGPOPA backend can:
+As of now, the BIGPOPA desktop app can:

-- Serve a FastAPI app with a `/health` endpoint
-- Run a stubbed IFs run via `/ifs/run`
+- Run as a true **desktop application** (no local server needed).
-  - Accepts a JSON config
-  - Produces a fake output and toy metric
-  - Logs each run into a local SQLite database (`bigpopa.db`)
-- Validate an IFs installation folder via `/ifs/check`
+- Validate an IFs installation folder:
-  - Checks for `IFsInit.db`, `DATA/SAMBase.db`, `DATA/DataDict.db`, `DATA/IFsHistSeries.db`, `net8/ifs.exe`, `RUNFILES/`, and `Scenario/`
+  - Checks for `IFsInit.db`, `DATA/SAMBase.db`, `DATA/DataDict.db`, `DATA/IFsHistSeries.db`, `net8/ifs.exe`, `RUNFILES/`, and `Scenario/`.
-  - Extracts the model base year from `IFsInit.db`
+  - Extracts the model base year from `IFsInit.db`.

-This provides the skeleton plumbing: API, stubbed run logging, and IFs environment validation.
-Next stages will implement real IFs subprocess calls, results parsing, and optimization loop logic.
+- Display validation results in the Electron window (green ✅ / red ❌).
+- Provide a foundation for later stages:
+  - Running IFs.exe in subprocess
+  - Logging runs to SQLite
+  - Optimization loop with ML